- Most but not all online orders can be cancelled, for example bespoke or personalised items can't be

 If the T&Cs or returns policy doesn't state who pays for returns, the Consumer Contracts Regulations say the retailer must cover the cost of postage.

-Check whether the retailer will arrange to collect the goods or whether it will cover your postage costs.
+Make sure you check whether the retailer will arrange to collect the goods or whether it will cover your postage costs.